-The cells flow through your central line into your bloodstream.
-They then find their way back into your bone marrow.
-Soon they start to make new blood cells and release them into your bloodstream.
-You will have regular blood tests to check when your bone marrow starts to make new blood cells.
+The stem cells move through your bloodstream and back into your bone marrow.
+This helps the bone marrow make healthy blood cells again.
+You have regular blood tests to check when your bone marrow starts to make new blood cells.

 Being in isolation

-While you are in isolation you can have visitors, but your nurses may suggest that you only see one or two each day.
-Your friends and relatives should not come to see you if they are unwell, or think they have been in contact with anyone with an infectious disease.
+You can have visitors, but they are sometimes limited to one or two each day.
+Your family and friends shouldn't see if you if they are unwell or if they have been in contact with anyone with an infectious illness.

-Staying in a single room in hospital can feel lonely.
+Staying in a single room in hospital can feel lonely and people often get bored easily.
 Some people find it frightening.
 It can help to talk to the nurses about your worries.
-They can reassure you.

-Taking some of your personal things in can make the room feel more homely.
-Books, photographs and an ornament or two can brighten it up.
-You can also take in a mobile phone, laptop, electronic tablet or music player to make the time pass more enjoyably and keep in touch with friends and family.
+Taking in some of your personal things can make the room feel more homely.
+You can also take in your mobile phone, laptop, tablet or music.
+This can help the time to pass and you can keep in touch with your friends and family.